Honor Jackson

-Honor W. Jackson (born November 21, 1948) is a former American football defensive back in the National Football League for the New England Patriots and New York Giants.
-He was drafted by the Dallas Cowboys in the ninth round of the 1971 NFL Draft.
+Honor W. Jackson (born November 21, 1948) is an American former professional football defensive back who played in the National Football League (NFL) for the New England Patriots and New York Giants.
+He was drafted by the Dallas Cowboys in the ninth round of the 1971 NFL draft.
 He played college football at the University of the Pacific.

-Early years
+Early life

 Jackson attended Tamalpais High School where he played defensive end.
 Although he received interest from division I schools, because of grades, he opted to go to College of Marin where he was converted to wide receiver.

 In 1969, he transferred to the University of the Pacific, lettering in football and track.
 As a senior, he registered 55 receptions for 931 yards, 5 touchdowns, ranked 12th in the nation in receiving average (16.9 yards) and earned All-PCAA honors.
 He finished his college career with 74 receptions for 1,236 yards and 8 touchdowns.

 In 2005, he was inducted into the Pacific Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Jackson was selected by the Dallas Cowboys in the ninth round (233th overall) of the 1971 NFL Draft, who had a strong team that was coming off a Super Bowl V appearance and would eventually win Super Bowl VI.
+Jackson was selected by the Dallas Cowboys in the ninth round (233rd overall) of the 1971 NFL draft, who had a strong team that was coming off a Super Bowl V appearance and would eventually win Super Bowl VI.
 It was decided to switch Jackson to defensive back, in order for him to have a better chance to make the roster, even though he had never played the position before.

 During the 1971 offseason, because Duane Thomas was going through a contract dispute (he requested that his 3-year contract be rewritten) and refused to report to training camp, the Cowboys decided to trade him to the New England Patriots.
-Although Jackson was waived on July 26, he was included as part of the transaction alongside Halvor Hagen, in exchange for Carl Garrett and the Patriots number one draft choice in the 1972 NFL Draft.
+Although Jackson was waived on July 26, he was included as part of the transaction alongside Halvor Hagen, in exchange for Carl Garrett and the Patriots number one draft choice in the 1972 NFL draft.

 Within a week, because of problems with the Patriots organization and head coach John Mazur, in an unprecedented move, the NFL commissioner voided part of the trade, sending Thomas and Garrett back to their original teams.
-The Patriots kept Hagen and Jackson, in exchange for a second and third round draft choices in the 1972 NFL Draft, which the Cowboys eventually used to select Robert Newhouse and Mike Keller.
+The Patriots kept Hagen and Jackson, in exchange for a second and third round draft choices in the 1972 NFL draft, which the Cowboys eventually used to select Robert Newhouse and Mike Keller.